BackHomeContact

 The player character.

 I designed four worlds, each with its own tileset, music track, and environmental mechanics.
 Foggy Overlands is the introductory world with open layouts and basic enemies.
 Drowsy Lands introduces tighter platforming and new enemy types in a warm desert setting.
 Snow Fall adds ice physics and the adrenaline resource.
-The End is the single-level finale with the last boss encounter.
 I also built subsections within levels where the player teleports into interior areas (like the cave below) with completely different lighting through CanvasModulate, so a single level could have multiple distinct environments.
+"The End" is the single-level finale after the last boss encounter, giving the player the most overpowered weapon in the game.

 Drowsy Lands world with warm desert tones and enemies